dennissxz/data-science-handbook/37-neural-networks/11-autoencoders.md

 The most traditional application was dimensionality reduction or feature learning.
 Several variants exist to the basic model, with the aim of forcing the learned representations of the input to assume useful properties.
 Examples are the

+- Regularized autoencoders

-- Regularized autoencoders, where various techniques are applied to prevent autoencoders from learning the identity function and to improve their ability to capture important information and learn richer representations.
+    Various techniques are applied to prevent autoencoders from learning the identity function and to improve their ability to capture important information and learn richer representations.
 They are proven effective in learning representations for subsequent classification tasks.
 Some examples include

   - sparse encoders